Best Practices for 360° Videos

 Plan your capture path

 Before creating a capture, familiarize yourself with the location and plan your capture path by walking through the jobsite with the reference plan you will use.
 Planning the capture path prior to recording ensures you won't forget to capture certain areas that are easy to overlook.
 This is especially important if you will be creating and comparing multiple digital twins of the same jobsite using captures taken on different dates.
-You do not want easy to forget areas like rooms or short hallways to be missing in the final capture.
+You do not want areas like rooms or short hallways to be missing in the final capture.

 Taking the Video